 Elephant ivory is used for carved ornaments and jewellery in China and Thailand.
 Pangolins are rather adorable looking nocturnal mammals which are covered in scales.
 While they are small, they are in fact one of the most illegally trafficked animals in the world for their meat and their scales which are also used in Eastern medicine.

 Rhino horns are sent to the East to countries like China or Vietnam for traditional medicines to cure everything from hangovers to cancer.
 They are also considered to be displays of wealth and are popular to give as gifts.

-There’s no simple solution to stopping these criminal activities, and there are many conservation projects and efforts which are ongoing to target the problem at the source, however, there are a few things that a conscientious traveller can do to help.
+There’s no simple solution to stopping these criminal activities, and there are many conservation projects and efforts which are ongoing to target the problem at the source, however, there are a few things that a conscientious traveller intending on an ethical safari can do to help.